What is Zero Trust Architecture? 9 Steps to Implementation

 Denial-of-Service (DoS) attack or network outage

-All of the technologies that enable a Zero Trust Architecture rely on network connectivity.
-A network outage, either as part of a DoS attack or cloud service provider downtime, can undermine the core technologies protecting the digital assets.
-Additionally, unexpected heavy usage can lead to slower service that leads to business disruption.
+Additionally, unexpected heavy usage can lead to slower service, which can lead to business disruption.
 Any of these scenarios can lead to users being unable to access resources.
-This means that employees or customers may not be able to connect to resources, decreasing productivity or interrupting customer services.
+This means that employees or customers may be unable to connect to resources, decreasing productivity or interrupting customer services.

 Stolen credentials/insider threat